Neurology

 Dementia in dogs

-Welcome to the world of our loyal four-legged friends!
-Today we want to address an important topic that affects many dog owners: canine dementia, also known as Canine Cognitive Dysfunction (CCD).
-Similar to humans, our dogs can show signs of cognitive impairment as they age.
-These changes can manifest themselves as forgetfulness, disorientation and changes in behavior.
+Welcome to the world of our faithful four-legged friends!
+Today we would like to address an important topic that affects many dog owners: dementia in dogs, also known as Canine Cognitive Dysfunction (CCD).
+Similar to humans, our dogs can also show signs of cognitive impairment as they age.
+These changes can manifest themselves in forgetfulness, disorientation and behavioural changes.

 Dementia in dogs Read More »